DevonGifford/node-express-mvc-api/README.md

 <br/>

 <!-- ---------------------------------------------------------------- -->

 ---

 # **MAIN OBJECTIVES & FEATURES**

 1. <strong>Basic Web Server Setup:</strong><br/>
-This feature involves setting up a foundational web server using Node.js and Express.
-It includes creating routes, handling requests, and sending responses.
+Setting up a foundational web server using Node.js and ExpressJS and includes creating routes, handling requests, and sending responses.

 2. <strong>Middleware (Built-in and 3rd Party):</strong><br/>
-Middleware functions are integral to Express.
-This feature covers both built-in mid dleware provided by Express and the utilization of third-party middleware for tasks like request parsing, authentication, and error handling.
+As Middleware functions are integral to Express.
+Using both built-in middleware provided by Express and the utilization of third-party and custom middleware for tasks like request parsing, authentication, and error handling.

 3. <strong>Handling CORS (Cross-Origin Resource Sharing):</strong><br/>
-CORS is a security feature implemented by web browsers that restricts web applications running at one origin from making requests to a different origin.
-This feature shows how to handle CORS headers to allow or deny requests from different origins.
+CORS is an important security feature implemented by web browsers.
+Covers configuring CORS headers to control which origins are allowed or denied access to the API.

-4. <strong>Best Practices with Error Handling:</strong><br/>
+1. <strong>Best Practices with Error Handling:</strong><br/>
 Proper error handling is crucial in any application.
-This feature focuses on implementing best practices for error handling, including how to capture and respond to different types of errors effectively.
+Focusing on implementing best practices for error handling, includes capturing and responding to different types of errors.

-5. <strong>Routing (Different Endpoints and Dynamic Routing with Express):</strong><br/>
+1. <strong>Routing (Different Endpoints and Dynamic Routing with Express):</strong><br/>
 Routing is fundamental to building APIs.
-This feature delves into setting up various endpoints or routes to handle different types of requests (GET, POST, PUT, DELETE).
-It also covers dynamic routing, where routes are defined with variables.
+Set up various endpoints or routes to handle different types of requests (GET, POST, PUT, DELETE).
+Also covers dynamic routing, where routes are defined with variables.

-6. <strong>Async CRUD (Create, Read, Update, Delete) Operations:</strong><br/>
+1. <strong>Async CRUD (Create, Read, Update, Delete) Operations:</strong><br/>
 CRUD operations are core functionalities of any API.
-This feature demonstrates how to perform these operations asynchronously, ensuring efficiency and responsiveness, especially when dealing with databases.
+Demonstrate performing these operations asynchronously, ensuring efficiency and responsiveness, especially when dealing with databases.

-7. <strong>Organizing Codebase Using MVC (Model-View-Controller) Method:</strong><br/>
+1. <strong>Organizing Codebase Using MVC (Model-View-Controller) Method:</strong><br/>
 The MVC pattern is widely used for structuring applications.
-This feature guides on how to organize code into Models (for data management), Views (for rendering), and Controllers (for managing requests and responses) to enhance maintainability and scalability.
+Project implements and follows this design pattern to organize code into Models (for data management), Views (for rendering), and Controllers (for managing requests and responses) to enhance maintainability & scalability.

-8. <strong>Integrating and Interacting with a MongoDB Database, Using Mongoose (ODM):</strong><br/>
+1. <strong>Integrating and Interacting with a MongoDB Database, Using Mongoose (ODM):</strong><br/>
 MongoDB is a popular NoSQL database, and Mongoose is an ODM (Object Document Mapper) that simplifies interactions with it.
-This feature covers how to connect, query, and manipulate data in a MongoDB database using Mongoose.
+Connecting, querying, and manipulating data in a MongoDB database using Mongoose.

-9. <strong>Implementing Authentication Mechanisms for User Management:</strong><br/>
+1. <strong>Implementing Authentication Mechanisms for User Management:</strong><br/>
 This feature is crucial for securing APIs.
 It includes implementing various authentication mechanisms, such as JSON Web Tokens (JWT), which provide secure authentication tokens, as well as managing user roles and authorizations to control access.